Techtonica/curriculum/projects/minimal-api-project.md

 ## Project Instructions

 ### Starter Code
-1. Port your code to your computer.
+1. If you Port your code to your computer.

 2. Initialize your new project folder for git, and get a new remote GitHub repo ready so you can save and push as you make progress on your project.
 You will be submitting your GitHub repo link once you finish.